NgToanRob/LoRA-from-Scratch/README.md

 - Inspired by the original Low-Rank Adaptation (LoRA) paper.
 - Special thanks to the open-source community for tools and resources.

----

-Feel free to adapt and modify this README as needed!